 You can adjust your coffee to your exact specifications using the control panel.
 It is completely programmable and will walk you through every step of the way (allowing you to choose single or double shots, extra milk, less milk, and so on) then, when it is ready to your specifications, a simple tap of the button will have it made for you, bean to cup.

 Why Choose The Jura S8?

 Bean to cup makers is generally simple machines that give you an OK cup of coffee.
-High end espresso makers usually take a degree in engineering or ten years of experience as a professional barista to work them, but will give you a pure, balanced, well-blended coffee.
+High end espresso makers usually take a degree in engineering or ten years of experience as a professional barista (visit our guide to learn how to become a barista) to work them, but will give you a pure, balanced, well-blended coffee.

 The Jura S8 genuinely takes the best from both of them.